potibm/kasseapparat/docs/admin.md

 `/ready` deliberately checks the database and nothing else.
 In particular it does **not** contact the OIDC identity provider — see [ADR 002](decisions/002-readiness-endpoint-scope.md) for the reasoning.
 An IdP outage therefore does not affect the readiness response; monitor the identity provider separately, or alert on login failures.

+The check is a connection-level ping bounded by a 2-second timeout, so an exhausted connection pool fails the probe instead of hanging it.

+> **A lost volume still reports `ready`.** SQLite re-creates the database and Kasseapparat re-runs its migrations on startup, so an empty but healthy database looks ready.
+Alert on data freshness and backup age, not on `/ready`.
+See [ADR 002](decisions/002-readiness-endpoint-scope.md).

 ## OpenTelemetry & Monitoring

 Kasseapparat natively supports **OpenTelemetry (OTel)**.
 You can enable the export of Traces, Logs, and Metrics by providing the OTLP endpoint: